Cisco ISE Administrator Accounts: CLI and GUI Access

 adminCLI Admin

-The previous output shows that, in addition to the Disabled state mentioned earlier, a Locked state can also be associated with an account.
-In the scenario illustrated in the following figure, if a user attempts to log in multiple times with an incorrect password (3 attempts in this example), the CLI account is automatically locked.
-While rebooting the node could theoretically unlock the account, this approach would require a scheduled maintenance window in a production environment.
-Therefore, it is preferable to use the temporary suspension mechanism, which locks the account for a defined period (15 minutes in this example) before it automatically becomes available again.
+The previous output indicates that, in addition to the Disabled state, a Locked state can also be applied to an account.
+In the scenario shown in the following figure, if a user attempts to log in multiple times with an incorrect password (three attempts in this example), the CLI account is automatically locked.
+While rebooting the node could theoretically unlock the account, this would require a scheduled maintenance window in a production environment.
+Consequently, it is preferable to rely on the temporary suspension mechanism, which locks the account for a defined period (15 minutes in this example) before it automatically becomes available again.

-As an example, the same output is shown after the user userTest attempted to log in 3 times using an incorrect password.
+For example, the output below illustrates the result when the user userTest attempts to log in 3 consecutive times with an incorrect password.

 ISE-NODE-2/adminCLI#show users status